emystein/gatling-sbt-plugin-demo/demo.md

 # Introduction to Gatling

-**Gatling** (https://gatling.io) is an automated load testing tool which provides a Scala DSL for describing tests scenarios, known to Gatling as simulations.
+**Gatling** (https://gatling.io) is an automated load testing tool which provides a DSL for describing tests scenarios, known to Gatling as simulations.

 ## Common uses